mbmccormick/mbmccormick.github.io/_posts/2012-01-30-deploying-xinu-to-linksys-routers-at-purdue-university.md

 ## Connect to a Linksys Router

-1. Make sure your are logged in to one of the frontend XINU machine as specified above (`xinu##.cs.purdue.edu`).
+1. Make sure your are logged in to one of the frontend XINU machines as specified above (`xinu##.cs.purdue.edu`).

 2. There are only 15 Linksys routers available for use on the backend machines.
 Use the `cs-status` command to get a list of the available machines.